kawamurakazushi/presentation-react-hooks/slides.md

 ### Hooks limitation

 In our previous example, we needed to fetch some posts, and some users dynamically.
-We had a `/posts` route and a `/users` routes.
+We had a `/posts` route and a `/users` route.

 Now, what if we needed some data when initializing the application?
 Like the connected user data for instance?